Fulton Mackay: Early life

 Mackay was born in Paisley, Renfrewshire, Scotland.
 He was brought up in Clydebank by a widowed aunt after the death of his mother from diabetes.
 His father was employed by the NAAFI.

-On leaving school, he trained as a quantity surveyor and later volunteered for the Royal Air Force in 1941 but was not accepted because of a perforated eardrum.
+On leaving school, Mackay trained as a quantity surveyor and later volunteered for the Royal Air Force in 1941, but was not accepted because of a perforated eardrum.
 He then enlisted with the Black Watch and he served for five years during the Second World War, which included three years spent in India.

 Career

 Theatre work

 After being demobbed, Mackay began training as an actor at RADA.
 His first work was with the Citizens' Theatre, Glasgow, where he performed in nine seasons between 1949 and 1958.
 He also worked at the Royal Lyceum Theatre, Edinburgh before gaining notice at the Arts Theatre Club, London, where in 1960, he played the part of Oscar in The Naked Island, a play about POWs in Singapore.

-In 1962, he appeared at the same theatre, in Russian playwright Maxim Gorki's play The Lower Depths for the Royal Shakespeare Company.
+In 1962, Mackay appeared at the same theatre, in Russian playwright Maxim Gorki's play The Lower Depths for the Royal Shakespeare Company.
 He then acted with the Old Vic company and the National Theatre, performing in such productions as Peer Gynt and The Alchemist.
 Other roles for the RSC included Mr Squeers in Nicholas Nickleby and the drunken gaoler in Die Fledermaus.
 In 1972, he played the part of Hughie in the Royal Lyceum Theatre Company's production of Bill Bryden's play, Willie Rough.

 Mackay was a director of the Scottish Actors' Company and, in 1981, a founder of the Scottish Theatre Company, playing Willie Souden in the company's production of Bill Bryden's play, Civilians, set in wartime Greenock.
-Surprisingly, despite his status, he appeared in few films.
-After his screen debut in the 1952 film I'm a Stranger, his most notable roles were those in Gumshoe, Britannia Hospital, Local Hero and Defence of the Realm.